SEMI-PRIVATE CHILDBIRTH PREPARATION CLASSES

 - Increase the satisfaction you and your birth companion experience during birth.

-Why are we meeting for two days instead of one?
+Why are we meeting for three days instead of one?

 I invite you to bring your questions, open mind, and sense of humor as we discuss and practice tools for pregnancy and birth together.

-Please email me (at email@example.com) with your questions about this dynamic, experiential, childbirth preparation class.
+Please email me (at email@example.com) with your inquiries about this dynamic, experiential, childbirth preparation class.
 Depending on your preference, we can continue to communicate via email or schedule a phone call.

 A little more about Lydia…